 A Community Celebration

 Team ratings divide the action, but not the people.
-A diverse population of native Belizians and foreign visitors come together for this four-day weekend event.
-Many fans follow the teams they're rooting for down the river from Cayo to the Caribbean.
+A diverse population of native Belizeans and foreign visitors come together for this four-day weekend event.
+Many fans follow the teams they're rooting for down the river from Cayo to Belize City.
 Each day when the canoe teams come ashore for rest and refreshment, they are greeted by supportive aficionados at a series of charming local villages.

 Watch this video of the race

-La Ruta Maya began in 1995 as part of the Save Our Rivers Programme: a boat race meant to help popularize efforts to clean up trash and debris on the shores of the Old Belize River.
+La Ruta Maya began in 1995 as part of the Save Our Rivers Programme: a canoe race meant to help popularize efforts to clean up trash and debris on the river banks.
 The clean-up effort evolved into a beloved event tied to environmental concerns and has been a boon to the local economy as well as to the local ecology.
 With its finish line located in the fastest growing region in the country, the event has become a clarion call to all who are interested in preserving the natural beauty of these iconic rivers and in promoting environmentally sound, sustainable lifestyles.

 Participants celebrate at campsites studded with Belikin beer tents.
 Regional delicacies are prepared over camp fires while children frolic by the water.
 Tales of the festivities circulate through the community year-round until the next La Ruta Maya begins.